mullenkamp/booklet/README.rst

 Introduction
 ------------
 Booklet is a pure python key-value file database.
 It allows for multiple serializers for both the keys and values.
-Booklet uses the MutableMapping class API which is the same as python's dictionary in addition to the typical dbm methods (e.g. sync and prune).
+Booklet uses the [MutableMapping](https://docs.python.org/3/library/collections.abc.html#collections-abstract-base-classes) class API which is the same as python's dictionary in addition to some [dbm](https://docs.python.org/3/library/dbm.html) methods (i.e. sync and prune).
 It is thread-safe (using thread locks on writes), but only multiprocessing-safe for linux users (using flock for locking files on open for writes).

 Installation